 What’s beautiful is a woman evolving; a woman inhabiting her own skin fully and wholeheartedly.
 A woman living unapologetically and intentionally; caring less and less what anyone thinks.
 Not to say that we shouldn’t think of others and their experiences of life alongside us – of course we should, for that is how to live in peace; but to not seek permission, not holding other people as bastions of our own behaviour is liberating.

 We are grown-ass women.
 We have our own checks and balances.
 We set our own codes.
 On moving into the second stage of life, you see that kindness and empathy are the real currencies, that understanding the people around you and seeing them as flawed, imperfect individuals mostly doing their best frees both them and you.
 You see them for what they are–the very same as you.
 Loosening the grip on previously-held expectations allows you to be softer; to settle a little and strive less.

 Give up on perfect – it doesn’t exist.
 Not in personalities, in looks or in bodies.
 High ideals are admirable and all that, but holding up what you can’t control is exhausting and heavy, and a battle oft-lost.
 Let that go.
 Ageing is a privilege denied to many.
 Frankly, you are winning a life lottery by waking up each day.
 Try not to subscribe to the anti-ageing economy, in both beauty or media narratives – it is both reductive and rubbish.
 Try also to obsess less about your reflection in the mirror.
 Look deeper, and then deeper again… See your true magnificence.
 And march on.

-Ellie Balfe has launched a new platform, aimed at women in their forties and beyond, theheyday.ie.
+Ellie Balfe has launched a platform, aimed at women in their forties and beyond, theheyday.ie.

-Photography by Jason Lloyd Evans.
+Photography by HBO.
 This article originally appeared in the Volume 2 2020 issue of IMAGE Magazine.